 An anxiety disorder can result from current or past emotional experiences.
 We have seen bullied or abused individuals experience anxiety in a routine social environment.
 Feelings of occasional anxiety are normal.
 Only a medical professional can determine if these episodes of anxiety require treatment using medication.

 Panic disorders are different from anxiety disorders.
 The individual will experience physical symptoms due to sudden, intense and often unexpected fear.
 The trigger is usually external stress.
 We have seen panic disorders so severe they are incorrectly believed to be heart attacks.
 The person often ends up in an emergency room.
 Panic attacks occur due to abrupt fear resulting from what is currently happening.

 A panic attack is similar to an alarm, except the result is sheer panic.
-Individuals experiencing panic attacks constantly with damaging or violent symptoms generally receive a diagnosis of a panic disorder.
+Individuals experiencing panic attacks accompanied with damaging or violent symptoms generally receive a diagnosis of a panic disorder.

 Xanax may be prescribed for individuals suffering from phobias.
 Both panic and anxiety attacks can be triggered by a phobia.
 The most common phobias include:

 The Archives of General Psychiatry published a study with 481 participants suffering from panic disorders.
-The participants took alprazolam for 21 days for the management of general anxiety, social avoidance and phonic behaviors.
-Among the participants, 82 percent showed an improvement in symptoms.
+The participants took alprazolam for 21 days for the management of general anxiety, social avoidance and phobic behaviors.
+Among the participants, 82 percent of those participants showed an improvement in symptoms.
 Half reported all panic attacks had been eliminated.

 Due to the addictive potential of the drug, prescriptions for Xanax are not suitable for patients with a tolerance for benzodiazepines or substance abuse in the past.
 Individuals consuming alcohol are risking addiction when using alcohol and Xanax at the same time.
 If an individual has a history of suicidal behavior or severe depression, Xanax may increase suicide risk or make the symptoms worse.